JakubSteplowski/devRantUWP/README.md

 For **bug reports**, please provide:
 - Version of the app
-- Device type (desktop, mobile, hololens, xbox one)
+- Device type (Desktop, Mobile, HoloLens, Xbox One, Surface Hub)
 - Version of the OS
 - Clear steps (if known) to reproduce the issue
 - A screenshot (if available)